On The Existence of Min-Max Minimal Surface of Genus $g\geq 2$: Compactification for mappings

 Here we use $\nabla_{0}$ to denote the flat connection of $B_{1}$. \end{theorem}

-\begin{remark} Although this theorem is formulated when we use the standard metric $ds^{2}_{0}=dx^{2}+dy^{2}$ on $B_{1}$, we can still have inequality \ref{energy gap inequality}, if we take another metric $ds^{2}$ on $B_{1}$ which is conformal to $ds^{2}_{0}$, since both sides of inequality \ref{energy gap inequality} are conformal invariant.
-So if we take the standard hyperbolic metric $ds^{2}_{-1}$ on a small ball as talked in the beginning of Section \ref{compactification for mappings}, inequality \ref{energy gap inequality} is still true only by changing the flat connection to the connection $\nabla$ of $ds^{2}_{-1}$. \end{remark}
+\begin{remark} Although this theorem is formulated when we use the standard metric $ds^{2}_{0}=dx^{2}+dy^{2}$ on $B_{1}$, we can still have inequality (\ref{energy gap inequality}), if we take another metric $ds^{2}$ on $B_{1}$ which is conformal to $ds^{2}_{0}$, since both sides of (\ref{energy gap inequality}) are conformal invariant.
+Therefore if we take the standard hyperbolic metric $ds^{2}_{-1}$ on a small ball as in the beginning of \S \ref{compactification for mappings}, inequality (\ref{energy gap inequality}) is still true only by changing the flat connection to the connection $\nabla$ of $ds^{2}_{-1}$. \end{remark}

-\begin{remark} As talked in Section 4.2 of \cite{Z}, we can use the energy gap to control the $W^{1, 2}-$norm difference between a mapping defined on the unit disk with its corresponding energy minimizing harmonic mapping with the same boundary data.
-This theorem also implies the uniqueness of energy minimizing harmonic maps with energy less than $\epsilon_{1}$ and fixed boundary values(Corollary 3.3 of \cite{CM3}). \end{remark}
+\begin{remark} As talked in \cite[\S 4.2]{Z}, we can use the energy gap to control the $W^{1, 2}$-norm difference between a mapping defined on the unit disk with its corresponding energy minimizing harmonic mapping with the same boundary data.
+This theorem also implies the uniqueness of energy minimizing harmonic maps with energy less than $\epsilon_{1}$ and fixed boundary values \cite[Corollary 3.3]{CM3}. \end{remark}

-Based on this theorem, we have the following result which shows that perturbing mappings locally to energy minimizing harmonic mappings is a continuous functional.
-This is a combination of Corollary 4.1 and 4.2 of \cite{Z}, so here we omit the proof.
+Based on this theorem, we have the following result which shows that deforming a mapping locally to the energy minimizing harmonic mapping is a continuous functional.
+This is a combination of \cite[Corollary 4.1 and 4.2]{Z}, so here we omit the proof.